Diego Fabbrini: Udinese

 On 31 August 2010, Udinese signed Fabbrini and Gabriele Angella in a co-ownership deal for a total of €3 million.
 As part of the deal, Ricardo Chará and Flavio Lazzari joined Empoli, also in a co-ownership deal for a small fee, and Fabbrini would remain at Empoli for the 2010–11 season.

 Fabbrini returned to Udine for the 2011–12 season and made his competitive debut on 24 August 2011, replacing Giampiero Pinzi after 63 minutes of the Champions League play-off round second leg at home to Arsenal; Udinese lost 2–1 and were eliminated.
 On 31 August 2011, Udinese bought the remaining 50% registration rights from Empoli and Daniele Mori in a co-ownership deal, also from Empoli for a total of €2.4 million.
 On 25 September 2011, Fabbrini made his Serie A debut, in an away match against Cagliari He then set up a goal for Medhi Benatia to score the opener, in a 2–0 win over Atlético Madrid in the UEFA Europa League Group Stage.
-Fabbrini spent the most of the 2011–12 season on the substitute bench, although he was feature in number of matches.
+Fabbrini spent most of the 2011–12 season on the substitute bench, although he was feature in number of matches.
 However, in a 2–2 draw against Napoli on 18 March 2012, he was sent–off for a second bookable offence and missed one game as a result.
 He scored his first Serie A goal in a 1–0 win against Cesena on 2 May 2012.
 In the last game of the season, Fabbrini scored his second goal of the season, in a 2–0 win over Catania.
 Despite being sidelined with injuries during the 2011–12 season, he finished the season, making 25 appearances and scoring 2 times in all competitions.

 In the 2012–13 season, Fabbrini was featured in the first team, where he mostly came on the substitute.
 But he started in number of UEFA Europa League matches.
 On 8 November 2012, Fabbrini scored his first UEFA Europa League goal, in a 3–2 loss against BSC Young Boys.
 Seven days later on 15 November 2012, he extended his contract with Udinese to 2017.
 However, despite signing a contract, Fabbrini's first team opportunities at Udinese became limited much further, leading him to leave the club in January to gain first team football.

 On 31 January 2013, Serie A club Palermo announced the signing of Fabbrini from Udinese on loan until the end of the 2012–13 season.
 Fabbrini made his Palermo debut on 3 February 2013, starting the match and played 68 minutes before being substituted, in a 2–1 loss against Atalanta.
 Seven days later, on 10 February 2013, he scored his first Palermo goal, in a 1–1 draw against Pescara.
 However, towards the end of the season, Fabbrini soon have his playing time at Palermo reduced and finished the season, making 8 appearances and scoring once for the side.
 At the end of the 2012–13 season, he returned to his parent club.